ryandoyle5401/Budgetr/Weekly Updates/Week 7 Status Update.md

 ### Issues - Robin
 1. Every time I run the application, my mac makes 10 random folders
 ### Progress - David
+1. Got on same page with team (Woo)
+2. Implemented a database test
+3. Learned github actions

 ### Issues - David
+1. Database test does not work as supposed too
+2. Updating dependencies unsynced some stuff but we got it fixed now

 ### Progress - Mitkumar
 1. Work on changing the frontpage